 Day 2, Friday: Local parks, sake tasting and farms

 Today’s all about doing whatever makes you happy; there’s so much to choose from.
-Half a mile north, Lincoln Park has a BMX course, skatepark and two indoor water slides and an outside spray park.
-You can also meander along the 6-mile Emerald Necklace circuit or spot birds and beavers at Fernhill Wetlands.
-Or, tackle a portion of the 21-mile Banks-Vernonia State Trail, a former rail line converted into a forested (and car-less) walking and biking trail, one of the best in the region.
+Half a mile north, Lincoln Park has a BMX course and skatepark.
+You can also meander along the 6-mile Emerald Necklace circuit or spot birds and nutria at Fernhill Wetlands.
+Or, tackle a portion of the 21-mile Banks-Vernonia State Trail, a former rail line converted into a forested (and car-less) paved walking and biking trail, one of the best in the region.
 You can rent bikes at the trailhead.

-To fuel up, start with a tasting and tour at SakeOne (there’s a kid-and-dog-friendly patio) and lunch on Asian fusion at Bites Restaurant.
+To fuel up, start with a tasting and tour at SakeOne (there’s a kid- and-dog-friendly patio) and lunch on Asian fusion at Bites Restaurant.
 If you prefer a refreshing pint, kick back at Ridgewalker Brewing — a beautifully renovated church with a menu of hearty pub fare and 34 taps of beer, wine, cider, kombucha and cold brew coffee.
 Hop in the car and crisscross the countryside — you can find wineries, farm stores and U-picks in all directions.
-Back in town, the King’s Head Pub offers English classics like pasties, welsh rabbit and pork pies along with local craft beers and Guinness in a rabbit warren of cozy rooms and balconies inside a former bank.
-Dine in the old vault, then while away the evening playing their board games, shuffleboard, darts and pinball machines.
-Kids are welcome during all hours.
+Back in town, Biscuitology offers Southern comfort food with a Pacific Northwest twist, including the pulled pork, roasted tomato and fried egg “Country Benny.”
+You can enjoy your breakfast outside or in a rabbit warren of cozy rooms and balconies in the former historic Forest Grove First National Bank.
+The kids’ menu includes the “Little Monkey” French toast.

 Day 3, Saturday: Lake fun, golf and wine tasting

-Diversity Cafe‘s menu of benedicts and omelets will keep you cranking for your morning at one of the four golf courses in the area, then grab lunch in town and head out to Henry Hagg Lake for afternoon fun on land or water.
+Diversity Cafe‘s menu of benedicts and omelets will keep you cranking for your morning at one of the four golf courses in the area.
+Before you head out for your day’s excursion, stop by the Friends of Historic Forest Grove Museum, located in an old train depot.
+Grab a panini to-go at the Forest Grove Sandwich Shop.
+Then head out to Henry Hagg Lake for afternoon fun on land or water.
 Dogs on leash are allowed.
 Enjoy this 1,100 acre lake via kayak, stand-up paddleboard or boat.
 Bring a fishing line; it’s stocked with fish and flanked with beaches.
 (Just remember to always wear a personal floatation device, whether you’re wading, swimming or boating.
 If you don’t have one, you can borrow one for the day at six handy kiosks around the lake.)
 There’s also 14 miles of mountain biking and hiking trails.

 Just two miles north of Hagg Lake, Tree to Tree Aerial Adventure Park is too fun to resist.
 Zip lines for the whole family, six aerial obstacle courses and an adventure village for the little ones will challenge your strength and balance in the backdrop of the majestic forest canopy.
 Treat yourself to a little wine tasting on the return trip at Plum Hill Vineyards, Montinore Estate and the historic farmhouse tasting room at David Hill Vineyards & Winery, which still produces pinot noir from some of the first grapes planted in 1965.
 Dogs are welcome on portions of each property.
-Back in Forest Grove, dine on Peruvian cuisine at the Yellow Llama.
-Enjoy traditional fare like empanadas and lomo saltado or inventive twists like Peruvian poutine and tacos.
-Have a cocktail or a flight of piscos, then pop up the street for live music at Diversity every Saturday night.
-Urban Decanter is another choice for a hip vibe; wine stewards will help you pair wines with cheese and charcuterie boards, pate and paninis.
+Back in Forest Grove, walk down the hill on Main, say “hi” to the locals at Waltz Brewing, and kick back for some top-notch regional bluegrass.
+Urban Decanter is another choice for a hip vibe; don’t miss their new wood-fired Burrata Piadizza and Sicilian Camponata.

 Day 4, Sunday: Tillamook Forest outing

 Snag a cup of coffee for the road at Telvet Coffee (they’re famous for their Sea Cream Vietnamese iced coffee), and head into the Coast Range.
-Stop at Coleman’s 9n Shady Rest in Gales Creek for breakfast, just 15 minute out of town, then continue another 25 minutes to the Tillamook Forest Center, where you can climb a 40-foot replica fire lookout tower and traverse a 250-foot suspension footbridge.
-Learn about the Tillamook Burn — a series of four massive wildfires between 1933 and 1951 — and reforestation via exhibits and a film.
-Hike easy trails by the visitor center, or grab a guide to longer hikes such as the Wilson River Trail, a 20.6-mile trail with multiple trailheads.
-Check their hours, which change seasonally.
-Leashed dogs are welcome and admission is free.
+Stop at Slow Rise Bakehouse, then continue on to the Tillamook Forest Center (temporarily closed) where you can hike easy trails or grab a guide to longer hikes such as the Wilson River Trail, a 20.6-mile trail with multiple trailheads.

-Stop for dinner on the way back at the upscale OutAZABlue in Gales Creek for gourmet dining on their river-view deck or indoors.
+Stop for dinner on the way back at the upscale OutAZABlue in Gales Creek for gourmet entrees prepared by Chef Gabriel Barber and served on their river-view deck or indoors.
+Appetizers can be delivered right next door — Slowdrift Brewing Company offers a selection of home-brewed beers and local ciders.
 Need a nightcap?
 The Gales Creek Tavern is a locals’ favorite, with pizza, jukebox tunes and $1 tacos every Tuesday.